Hawaii Travel Requirements

-- Hawaii currently has had 17,708 confirmed statewide cases of COVID-19 [92 newly reported in the last day].
-We've moved the remainder of the Hawaii Daily COVID-19 numbers to our Hawaii News page where we'll update with the latest figures daily.
+- We've moved the Hawaii Daily COVID-19 numbers to our Hawaii News page where we'll update with the latest figures daily.

 - To help mitigate the spread of the virus, residents and visitors are encouraged to follow CDC guidelines regarding hygiene, social distancing, and avoiding gatherings with multiple people.

-- All residents and passengers arriving by airlines will be subject to a 14-day quarantine, until further notice.
+- All residents and passengers arriving by airlines will be subject to a 10-day quarantine, until further notice.